-For every meal of the day, there are easy ways to trade processed foods for healthier options without sacrificing convenience.
+Here are some easy ways to trade processed foods for healthier options.

 It’s easy to grab packaged and processed foods that make for a quick meal when you’re in a rush.
 But processed foods are often low in nutrition.
 Luckily, there are many ways to swap in more nutritious foods at every meal without sacrificing time or flavor.